 Behind Closed Doors by B A Paris (released Feb 2016)

-A word-of-mouth thriller that went on to shift over a million copies and top both the Amazon and iBooks charts.
-Behind Closed Doors is one of those bestselling books that set a trend for domestic noir that has endured to this day, making it one of our bestselling books picks.
+A word-of-mouth thriller that went on to shift over a million copies, and topped both the Amazon and iBooks charts.
+Behind Closed Doors is one of those bestselling books that set a trend for domestic noir that has endured to this day.
 From the outside, Jack and Grace appear to be the perfect couple, but there is something about their glossy façade that hints at pretense.
 Why are they never seen apart, how does a woman who hosts so many dinner parties stay so slim, and why are there bars at the bedroom window?
-Slick, tense, gripping and unsettling, this book is the very definition of unputdownable.
+Slick, tense, gripping, and unsettling, this book is the very definition of unputdownable.

 Origin by Dan Brown (released Oct 2017)